 Live updates are the only way to keep some software continually running.
 The browser you are using to read this page and the server that prepared it will always need a live update.
 The alternative of waiting for software to restart happens often enough to cost tens of thousands of dollars per hour of downtime.

 What makes UpStare different is that it updates live all the code and data of a program, not just parts of it.
 In particular, UpStare updates functions on the stack.
-You need this ability to update common multi-threaded server applications that can't be updated otherwise.
-If you were to update only parts of a program, without updating the stack, the update could take forever to finish safely and that practically means downtime.
+Common, unmodified, multi-threaded server applications can't be updated without this ability.
+If one were to update only parts of a program, without updating the stack, the update could take forever to finish safely and that practically means downtime.

 Although the approach is general for use in other programming languages, UpStare updates applications written in C. The updates are applied in three steps.
 First UpStare changes an application's source code automatically to make it updateable.
 Then it compiles the changed source code with an existing compiler like gcc to create the executable file the user runs.
 Finally, when a new version of the source code becomes available, UpStare generates automatically an update patch to the next version.
 This update patch can be changed by the user where necessary, and is applied easily on the live application at any time.